celery/celery/README.rst

 What do I need?
 ===============

-Celery version 5.0.0rc2 runs on,
+Celery version 5.0.5 runs on,

 - Python (3.6, 3.7, 3.8)
 - PyPy3.6 (7.6)

-This is the next version to of celery which will support Python 3.6 or newer.
+This is the next version of celery which will support Python 3.6 or newer.

 If you're running an older version of Python, you need to be running an older version of Celery:

 - Python 2.6: Celery series 3.1 or earlier.
 - Python 2.5: Celery series 3.0 or earlier.
-- Python 2.4 was Celery series 2.2 or earlier.
+- Python 2.4: Celery series 2.2 or earlier.
 - Python 2.7: Celery 4.x series.

 Celery is a project with minimal funding,